Integrated Behavioral Health

 What does behavioral health mean?

 Behavioral health covers many situations that affect your overall health.
-Behavioral health includes life stressors and crisis, physical symptoms, mental health and substance abuse conditions, and health behaviors.
+Behavioral health includes life stressors and crises, physical symptoms, mental health and substance abuse conditions, and health behaviors.
+These can include abuse, addiction, anxiety, depression, lifestyle changes, family struggles, relationship issues, and much more.

 What you need to know about behavioral health: